raspberrypilearning/pixel-art-unplugged/en/step_4.md

 --- task ---

 Create your own pixel art image in the grid below.
-Colouring pixels in to create a image.
+Colouring pixels in to create an image.

 It can be anything you want.